in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 }
 ```

-Todoservice uses a simple ArrayList to store a list of todo's in memory.
-It offers a method to retrieve the todo's.
+`TodoService` uses a simple `ArrayList` to store todos in memory.
+It provides a method to retrieve the list of todos.

 ```java
 package com.in28minutes.springboot.web.service;